Published May 2020

 To keep up with the latest advances in credentialing, colleges and universities across the country should consider taking a close look at their campus card platform.
 There are many things to think about as your administration explores new technologies—from the demand for convenient routines to enhanced security.

-Are your campus IDs ready to evolve with the needs of the new generation of students on campus?
+Are your credentials ready to evolve with the needs of the new generation of students on campus?
 Have you considered the rest of the campus ecosystem?
 Let us help guide your team as it evaluates campus card technologies and plans for the future.

 - Technology is widely known and supported, enabling credential platform to seamlessly work with more applications across campus.